 Introduction (20 mins)

-Introduce yourselves and explain purpose of National Networks and this specific session (see page 4).
+Introduce yourselves and explain purpose of the National Network and this specific session (see page 4).
 (Can play above video if attendees have not already seen).

-Request cameras to be on during the meeting, emphasising the need to engage with the conversation and collaborate with others to create new insights into reform.
+Request cameras to be on during the session, emphasising the need to engage with the conversation and collaborate with others to create new insights into reform.

 Ice breaker- Ask everyone to introduce themselves and share one thing with the group – why have they come today / what are they hoping to get out of the session